Ernest Frank Richardson: Richardson's character

-Frank Richardson was one of the first (if not the first) Chief Constables in England to attest a woman as a Constable.
-Florence Mildred White was born in December 1873 in Warminster, Wilts.
-She went to Baden-Baden, Germany, in 1892 to work as a teacher in a college, and then returned in 1902 to teach at The Godolphin School, Salisbury.
-In 1914 she left teaching abruptly and joined an unofficial women's street patrols in Bath, Somerset, and in Bristol city.
+Richardson was one of the first Chief Constables in England to attest a woman as a Constable.
+Florence Mildred White was born in December 1873 in Warminster, Wiltshire.
+She went to Baden-Baden, Germany, in 1892 to work as a teacher in a college, and then returned in 1902 to teach at the Godolphin School, Salisbury.
+In 1914 she left teaching abruptly and joined unofficial women's street patrols in Bath, Somerset, and in Bristol city.
 On 26 May 1918 she joined the City of Salisbury Police and was attested as a Constable in the City immediately.
 By 1921 she held the rank of Sergeant.
-Another female, Miss Elsie Mouland, (attesting of females was still very rare) was attested by Frank Richardson in 1925 when Miss White moved to Birmingham City Police where she served with distinction as a Detective Inspector until 1937.
+Another female, Miss Elsie Mouland was attested by Richardson in 1925.

-Frank Richardson was tall, ramrod straight, very slim and distinctive.
-He had a reputation for often walking the city streets and talking about police matters to the local shop keepers and shoppers and always attended, in his Number Two uniform (Number One uniform was the Full Dress), important events and indeed is captured on a very early Pathé newsreel of 1918 walking across Victoria Park, Salisbury, to talk to the city Mayor.
+Richardson was tall, ramrod straight, very slim and distinctive.
+He had a reputation for often walking the city streets and talking about police matters to the local shopkeepers and shoppers and attended important events in his Number Two uniform (Number One uniform being the Full Dress).
+He is captured on an early Pathé newsreel of 1918 walking across Victoria Park, Salisbury, to talk to the city's Mayor.
 He was known throughout the city as "a man who liked to be seen".
-He was very friendly with Ted Fownes, whom Frank Richardson knew for many years.
-Fownes retired in the early 1920s and then lived at Cholderton, Wiltshire until his death in 1944, the last official Coachman of England.

 Retirement and death

-Frank Richardson was a popular Chief Constable and at his retirement in 1929 the city officials praised him for his fairness and tact in the city magistrates court cases of the last 26 years.
+Frank Richardson was a popular Chief Constable, and at his retirement in 1929 the city officials praised him for his fairness and tact in the city magistrates' court cases of the last 26 years.

 Ernest Frank Richardson spent 38 years in the Police Force.
-He died in 1952 at his home in Castle Rd.
-Salisbury.
+He died in 1952 at his home in Castle Road, Salisbury.

 Family

-Frank Richardson married Emily Caroline Hignell Tedder,(1881-1946) the step daughter of Nehemiah Philpott,(1811-1914), Deputy Chief Constable of Gloucestershire, in Gloucester in September 1899 and they had three daughters and one son.
+Frank Richardson married Emily Caroline Hignell Tedder (1881–1946), the stepdaughter of Nehemiah Philpott (1811–1914), Deputy Chief Constable of Gloucestershire, in Gloucester in September 1899.
+They had three daughters and one son.